Saucepan vs. Pot: What’s the Difference?

 2. Poaching Eggs

 Change up your morning routine by opting for poached eggs.
 A saucepan is a great cookware option for this breakfast dish.
-You’ll be able to control how hot the water gets more easily, and because the heat will be distributed evenly, you’ll have perfectly poached eggs in no time.
+You’ll be able to control how hot the water gets more easily in a saucepan vs. a pot, and because the heat will be distributed evenly, you’ll have perfectly poached eggs in no time.

 3. Boiling Water